Why This Matters

 What Changed:

-• Clear signage - Ostomate symbols on doors
+• Clear signage on restroom doors

-• Facility maps - Showing accessible restroom locations
+• Facility maps showing accessible restroom locations

-• Public awareness - Education about ostomate needs
+• Public awareness education about ostomate needs

-• Business training - Staff understanding accessibility
+• Business training for staff on accessibility

 This is the gold standard we're working toward globally.